 Don’t let sticker shock ruin this experience for you.
 Yes, cannabis isn’t cheap, although, for many of us, it wasn’t cheap on the black market anyway.
 Just know that when you’re checking out, and you’re hit with the bill, it isn’t the dispensary that is bilking you; it’s actually “the man.”

 Around Portland, for example, at the time of writing, you’re looking at a 17% state tax plus a 3% local tax on all cannabis sales, recreational and medicinal alike.
-In Washington, that rate is 46%; in California, you’re looking at 45%.
+In Washington, that rate is 46%; in California, it’s 45%.

 These absurd tax rates are the pound of flesh the government is extracting by allowing us to enjoy this plant free of harassment.
 It’s fucking nuts, but that’s the way it is.